 Although dogs are exceptionally smart and cleanly animals, sometimes, their behavior is really shocking.
 Probably, one of the most disgusting dog habits is coprophagia.
-In simple terms, this is eating feces of other animals, primarily, cats.
+In simple terms, this is eating feces of other animals, primarily cats.
 The first reaction of dog owners who see it is shock and abhorrence.
 However, eventually, they ask themselves whether poop eating is dangerous for dogs or not.
-In fact, this can be either a variation of a norm or a sign of a serious pathology depending on the situation.
-In the framework of our guide, we’ll single out the possible reasons for cat poop eating by dogs, review the dangers, and tell about possible solutions.
+In fact, this can be either a variation of a norm or a sign of a severe pathology depending on the situation.
+In our guide’s framework, we’ll single out the possible reasons for cat poop eating by dogs, review the dangers, and tell about possible solutions.
 Keep on reading for details.

 Table of Contents: